 The Controller and Auditor-General is the auditor of every public entity.
 This includes auditing the Crown, public service departments, Crown entities, State enterprises, local authorities, and a number of other public bodies.

-There are currently two Ombudsmen appointed.
+There is currently one Ombudsman appointed.
 Their role is to investigate complaints about administrative decisions or recommendations made by New Zealand central, regional, and local government organisations or agencies.
-They are independent review authorities accountable to Parliament.
+They are an independent review authority accountable to Parliament.

 Office of the Parliamentary Commissioner for the Environment